 The experts at our Belgian company formation firm can help you open a bank account in Belgium if you are an expat or a foreign entrepreneur who is ready to start a business.
 Apart from a current account at a Belgian bank, you can also choose to start a savings account to better manage your finances.

-Steps for opening a bank account in Belgium
+Steps for opening a bank account in Belgium in 2021

 Some of the largest Belgian banks are BNP Paribas Fortis, ING and KBC but many other banks have opened branches in Belgium.
 Clients have a full range of financial services to choose from and most banking services are also available in English, not only in French or Dutch.